opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

     }
 }
 ```
 The parameters of this code block now depend on the _Nr_ parameter of the procedure.
 The user would select to open the shutter, but not close it the first time this code block is called.
 The second time the shutter would be not opened but only closed.
-More information on how to properly program code blocks will be given in Sec.~\ref{Sec:CodeBlocks}.
+More information on how to properly program code blocks will be given in Sec.
+[Main experimental sequence](#main-experimental-sequence).

 &nbsp;